Useful Tip 1 of 2:

 Overheats at high speeds: If the car overheats at high speeds or under hard accelleration then the timing could be off, the engine is lugging, fins blocked by bugs or the coolant is low.

 The importance of bleeding.
-Whenever a cooling system is drained always purge the air from the cooling system during refilling.
+Whenever the cooling system is drained (or simply adding more coolant because of a leak) always purge the air from the cooling system during refilling.
 Improper bleeding may lead to poor fuel mileage, underfeeding and/or overheating.
 The sensors may not be in contact with the coolant and could give false readings or erratic readings.
 This could lead to erratic idling or overheating.
-And at times the radiator fluid in the reservoir will seem to boil.
-Air in the system will also lead to corrosion.
+And, at times, the radiator fluid in the reservoir will seem to boil.
+Air in the system may also lead to corrosion or other un-immediate damages.
 Bleed according to the instructions for that particular model.
 Refill the system with the recommended coolant to avoid corrosion or an early water pump damage.

 Figure 2.
 90-93 Accord.